-4.3.1 Package information
+5.3.1 Package information

-Only the Blockchain client needs to be provided, as the rest of the MEDINA Evidence Trustworthiness Management System components are provided as a service from TECNALIA's premises.
-The Blockchain client is packaged as a docker image.
+Only the Blockchain client and the automatic verification service need to be provided, as the rest of the MEDINA Evidence Trustworthiness Management System components are provided as a service from TECNALIA's premises.
+Both components are packaged as a docker image.

-4.3.2 Installation instructions
+5.3.2 Installation instructions

-Only the Blockchain client needs to be installed, as the rest of the MEDINA Evidence Trustworthiness Management System components are provided as a service from TECNALIA 's premises.
+Only the Blockchain client and the automatic verification service need to be installed, as the rest of the MEDINA Evidence Trustworthiness Management System components are provided as a service from TECNALIA 's premises.

-The installation process (from the Orchestrator) is as follows:
+The installation process (from the Orchestrator owner premises) is as follows (the same process should be followed for both components).

-- sudo docker login optima-medina-docker-dev.artifact.tecnalia.com (and enter your username and password; registration in Orein is needed in advance) - sudo docker pull optima-medina-docker-dev.artifact.tecnalia.com/wp3/t35/blockchain:latest - sudo docker run -d -p 8001:8001 -name medina_blockchain optima-medinadocker-dev.artifact.tecnalia.com/wp3/t35/blockchain:latest the docker image is running (after following installation steps in section 4.3.2), the Orchestrator needs the following:
+sudo docker login optima-medina-docker-dev.artifact.tecnalia.com (and enter your username and password; registration in Orein is needed in advance)

+sudo docker pull optima-medina-docker-dev.artifact.tecnalia.com/wp3/t35/blockchain:latest sudo docker run -d -p 8001:8001 -name medina_blockchain optima-medinadocker-dev.artifact.tecnalia.com/wp3/t35/blockchain:latest

-4.3.3 User Manual
+5.3.3 User Manual

 The Orchestrator is the component which needs to use the Blockchain client to provide evidence and assessment results to the MEDINA Evidence Trustworthiness Management System.
-Once
+Once the docker image is running (after following the installation steps in section 5.3.2), the Orchestrator needs the following:

 - A Blockchain account needs to be generated and added to the Blockchain wallet (inside the Blockchain client) for each Orchestrator owner through a POST to the /client/account endpoint and a POST to the /client/wallet endpoint of the Blockchain client API. - 2.
 Request Authorization of the Orchestrator owner in the MEDINA Evidence Trustworthiness Management System through a POST to the /client/registration endpoint of the Blockchain client API.
 This way, TECNALIA will automatically receive an email with the Blockchain id (account) to be authorized in the system.
-TECNALIA will manually authorize the Blockchain account (Orchestrator owner) and will generate the credentials needed for accessing the Blockchain viewer (user and password). - 3.
-Once the Orchestrator owner is authorized, the Orchestrator, as technical component, needs to be registered in the system through a POST to the /client/orchestrator endpoint.
+TECNALIA will manually authorize the Blockchain account (Orchestrator owner) and will generate the credentials needed for accessing the Blockchain viewer (user and password).

+- 3. Once the Orchestrator owner is authorized, the Orchestrator, as technical component, needs to be registered in the system through a POST to the /client/orchestrator endpoint.
 From this moment, all the authorized Orchestrator owners' functionalities from the MEDINA Evidence Trustworthiness Management System can be executed.
-Refer to Appendix C: MEDINA Evidence Trustworthiness Management System API description to see the available functionalities: provide evidence or assessment results; get the list of registered evidences or assessment results ids; get the information of a specific evidence or assessment result id; check the hashes of a specific evidence or assessment result. - 4.
+The interested reader may refer to Appendix C: MEDINA Evidence Trustworthiness Management System or assessment results; get the list of registered evidence or assessment results ids; get the information of a specific evidence or assessment result. - 4.
 Additionally, the API also includes additional endpoints for admin purposes, as TECNALIA (as administrator) could make Orchestrator owners administrators of the system, if needed.